dgmouris/crappy-jeopardy/README.md

 ### How do the messages work back and forth?

-- The frontend (so the react project) send websocket events with the "type" key to the websocket.
+- The frontend (so the react project) send websocket events with the `type` key to the websocket.
-- The backend send back the message with the "action" key which will decipher how messages will be parsed on the front end.
+- The backend send back the message with the `action` key which will decipher how messages will be parsed on the front end.
-- Then the front has handler which based on the "action" handles it differently.
+- Then the front has handler which based on the `action` handles it differently.
 - I'll probably talk on this at the exchange.js at some point.

 ## Next Steps